 I heard that some travelers were staying in hotels cheaper than that, where local Haitians stay, but expect their facilities to be beyond basic.

 Food in Haiti can be pretty expensive too.

-A meal in a restaurant will cost something around 10 USD, up to 20 USD in nicer restaurants.
+A meal in a restaurant will cost around 10 USD, and up to 20 USD in fancier restaurants.

 Local street food is obviously much, much cheaper – maybe 1 USD for a meal – but it’s not great.